liqingy5/SpeculativeTomasuloSimulator/README.md

 ### Environment

-The project is developed using Windows Subsystem for Linux (WSL)
+The project is developed on Windows Subsystem for Linux (WSL)

 ### Benchmark in project description (prog.dat)